 The law firm believes that attracting and retaining a qualified and diverse workforce will allow us to better serve our clients and meet the firm’s mission and goals.
 Foulston Siefkin has taken a number of steps in its recruiting and participation in professional diversity programs which the firm believes has, and will, continue to pay dividends.
 Foulston Siefkin is committed to continued diligence in its diversity efforts.
 Foulston Siefkin is an equal opportunity employer and does not discriminate on the basis of sex, race, color, national origin, religion, pregnancy, age, disability, military or veteran status, sexual orientation, or gender identity or expression and/or other protected classifications.

-As of July 2018, eighty-four attorneys practice with the firm.
-Sixty are partners, seventeen are associates, and seven are of counsel or special counsel.
+As of January 2019, eighty-five attorneys practice with the firm.
+Fifty-seven are partners, twenty are associates, and eight are of counsel or special counsel.

-Sixty-two of our attorneys practice in our Wichita office.
-Seventeen of our attorneys practice in our Kansas City office; and five practice in our Topeka office.
+Fifty-eight of our attorneys practice in our Wichita office.
+Twenty of our attorneys practice in our Kansas City office; and five practice in our Topeka office.
 One of our Kansas City attorneys is a faculty member at the University of Kansas School of Law.

-Fourty-two of our attorneys fall into the general category of business attorneys, thirty-one would describe themselves as litigators, and eleven practice in the area of employment and labor law.
+Forty of our attorneys fall into the general category of business attorneys, thirty-six would describe themselves as litigators, and nine practice in the area of employment and labor law.

 Our attorneys include alumni from a number of law schools across the country, including Colorado, Creighton, Florida, Georgetown, Iowa, Kansas, Miami, Michigan, Missouri, New York University, Northwestern, Oklahoma, Oklahoma City University, Texas, Texas Tech, Missouri -Kansas City, Virginia, Washburn, and William Mitchell.